honesttraders/core-service/README.md

 |---|---|
 | 7.0  | ^1.0 |

-`spondonit/service` is a Laravel package which manage your application installation and update system.
+`honesttraders/core-service` is a Laravel package which manage your application installation and update system.
 This package is supported and tested in Laravel 7.
+It is a core package of honesttraders.

 ## Requirements
 - [PHP >= 7.2](http://php.net/)